ro-rah/gradle-sample-app/README.md

 # Gradle Docker Codefresh example w/ Sealights Integration

 This is an example Java application that uses Spring Boot 2, Gradle and Docker It is compiled using Codefresh.
-Additionally during application build, it is scanned to report codecoverage.
+Additionally the application is deployed with a Sealights agent that scans and gathers coverage.

 If you are looking for Maven, then see this [example](https://github.com/codefresh-contrib/spring-boot-2-sample-app)